vipinsaini0/Twitter-Clone-SwiftUI/README.md

 # Twitter_Clone_SwiftUI
-Twitter with SwiftUI
+Twitter clone in SwiftUI with MVVM,
-Firebase for Login and Database
+Firebase for Login/Register and other database.

 - Using Firebase
   - Login with email